Bazrahimi/javascript-quiz/README.md

 Visit the [deployed webpage](https://bazrahimi.github.io/javascript-quiz/) to see the live version.

-![Screenshot of the webpage](./assets/images/1.png) *Description: indicating that the user has done the quiz before with no high scores, start button for quiz and time limit of 40s *
+![Screenshot of the webpage](./assets/images/1.png) *Description: indicating that the user has not done the quiz before with no high scores, start button for quiz and time limit of 40s *

 ![Screenshot of the webpage](./assets/images/2.png) *Description: showing question, multiple choices, answer feedback and time running *